 Let me get straight to the point: trucking companies that treat safety like a box to check are already on borrowed time.

 When you run 80,000 pounds of steel down a public highway at 65 mph, you are not just hauling freight.
 You are moving risk.
 You are sharing the road with families in minivans, commuters in sedans, and kids on their way to school.
-One lapse in judgment, one ignored inspection — and you are not just facing a fine.
-You are facing headlines, lawsuits, and possibly a company-ending accident.
+One lapse in judgment, one ignored inspection and you are not just facing a fine.
+You are facing headlines, lawsuits, and possibly a company-ending accident — and a federal investigation into every compliance record you have.
+Carriers who have post-accident DOT audit support in place are far better positioned when investigators arrive.

 Safety is not paperwork.
 It is protection.